supertokens/blog/content/how-to-deploy-supertokens-with-react-nodejs-express-on-vercel/index.md

 }
 ```

-To deploy the app to vercel, you need to run the vercel command on the root of your project:
+Finally, to deploy the app to Vercel, you need to run the vercel command on the root of your project:

 ```sh
 vercel
 ```

-At first, the above command will prompt for your login credentials, enter your credentials to continue.
-Then you’ll be prompted to select the configurations for your project.
-Once you have completed the prompts, Vercel will generate two URLs:

-* **Inspect**: To inspect your project on Vercel
-* **Preview**: To preview and test the application.

-Also, a `.vercel/package.json` file will be created in the project’s root directory with the project details and the application will be deployed to Vercel.
-Once the deployment is completed, your application should be working in a production environment.
-You can now test your application using the preview URL or inspect the code using the inspect URL.
+Once deployed, you should be able to test the login functionality on the inspect URL and the production URL.

-## Conclusion
+## Demo app

-By building a React demo application, you've learned how to add authentication with SuperTokens and deploy it to Vercel.
-We started with the introduction of SuperTokens and Vercel.
-Then we looked at how to deploy your Superkens powered auth application to Vercel.
-Now that you have the knowledge you seek, how would you authenticate users' in your next projects?
-Perhaps learn more about [SuperTokens](https://supertokens.com/).
+We also have [a demo app on our GitHub](https://github.com/supertokens/supertokens-auth-react/tree/master/examples/with-emailpassword-vercel) that has Email Password login with express and React, and is configured to work with Vercel.
+You can even see its [live preview](https://with-emailpassword-vercel-beryl.vercel.app/).